moorepants/dissertation/systemidentification.rst

    Four bar charts showing the number of runs that are potentially usable for model identification.
 These include runs from the treadmill and pavilion, one of the four primary maneuvers, and were not corrupt.

+.. todo:: note how many runs were acutally usable

 The processed data provides filtered signals that correspond to the coordinates and speeds outlined in our models, Chapters :ref:`eom` and :ref:`extensions`.